How to install the LAMY Al-Star Pen Button Eraser Hack on the Remarkable 2

 Step 1.
 Get the IP Address and Root Password of your Remarkable 2

-First, you need to get the IP address and root password for your Remarkable 2, you can find these details in. this menu:
+First, you need to get the IP address and root password for your Remarkable 2, you can find these details in this menu:

-Settings > Help > Copyright & Licenses
+Settings > About > Copyright & Licenses

 At the bottom of the screen, under “GPLv3 Compliance” you will find your Remarkable 2 password in bold.
 Remember, passwords are CaSe SeNsItIvE.
 The password will also change if you ever reset your Remarkable 2.
 It’s safe to leave your Remarkable on the GPL screen during the process so you can read and copy the password.